 One of the most important things that you need to realize is that your body was reacting correctly!
 All of the times you felt uneasy, dirty, worried, or unsure about anything that was happening in your relationship, that was your body reacting the right way.
 All along your unconscious knew that you were not in a good situation and wanted to get you out.
-However, the strong hold that the narcissist had on you made you stay.
+However, the stronghold that the narcissist had on you made you stay.
 That was NOT your choice no matter how you may think it was.
-This is a good sign!
+All of this is a good sign!
 Your body does know how to react to unkind situations!
 Trust your instincts!
 They’re working just fine!

 IT WAS NOT NORMAL!!
 This is why asking others these questions is extremely important!
-Yes, every relationship is unique and has its own experiences, BUT a relationship with a narcissist is completely different.
-More often than not, most aspects of a narcissistic relationship will NOT be normal.
-No matter how much dating experience you might have, a narcissist can convince you that what they are making you do or think is completely normal.
-They have to have all the control in a relationship and only want you to talk to them or the people they approve of when you have any kind of concern about the relationship.
+Yes, every relationship is unique and has its own experiences, BUT a relationship with a narcissist is can different.
+More often than not, most aspects of a narcissistic relationship will NOT be healthy.
+No matter how much dating experience you might have, a narcissist can convince you that what they are making you do or think is entirely reasonable.
+They have to have all the control in a relationship and only want you to talk to them or the people they approve of when you have any concern about the relationship.

-When I was questioning whether or not I was okay with the fact that my family did not like the man who I loved and wanted to marry, or at least I thought I did, Alex only wanted me to speak to a couple of family members that he approved of or his own therapist.
-He was not happy whenever I would speak to anyone else and even was upset at the fact that I wanted to speak to my own therapist.
+When I was questioning whether or not I was okay with the fact that my family did not like the man who I loved and wanted to marry, or at least I thought I did, Alex only wanted me to speak to a couple of family members that he approved of or his therapist.
+He was not happy whenever I would talk to anyone else and even was upset at the fact that I wanted to speak to my own therapist.
 THAT IS NOT NORMAL!
 But it is okay that I could not see that at the time.
-How in the world was I supposed to see how horrible I was being treated when Alex was constantly controlling every little thing in my life?
+How in the world was I supposed to see how I had been treated when Alex was always controlling every little thing in my life?
 It is NOT my fault.

-Once you are able to leave that old life with the narcissist behind, gently and kindly inform your kids about the narcissistic tendencies that their mommy or daddy may have so that they can protect themselves when they will be with the narcissist without you.
-It is important for them to know without making your narcissist look like a horrible person so that your kids don’t fall under their spell or believe any lies that your narcissist may tell your children about you to make you seem like the bad guy instead of them.
+Once you can leave that old life with the narcissist behind, gently and kindly inform your kids about the narcissistic tendencies that their mommy or daddy may have so that they can protect themselves when they are with the narcissist without you.
+It is essential for them to know without making your narcissist look like a horrible person so that your kids don’t fall under their spell or believe any lies that your narcissist may tell your children about you to make you seem like the bad guy instead of them.